Braun TributeCollection Review

 Mixing

 The Braun delivered another stellar performance in our mixing metric.
-We compared the quality of pizza dough, pie crust dough, and mayonnaise by following identical recipes to determine the scores for each machine.
-It successfully and rapidly formed the ball of dough but vibrated around like crazy once the second cup of flour was added, per the recipe instructions.
-This was the only sign of struggle from this model, with the motor seemingly content and not issuing sounds of protests.
 It mixed mayonnaise without incident and made solid pie crust, displaying no visible inconsistencies when rolled out.
+In our dough making assessment, it successfully and rapidly formed the ball of dough but vibrated around like crazy once the second cup of flour was added, per the recipe instructions.
+This was the only sign of struggle from this model, with the motor seemingly content and not issuing sounds of protest.

 Pureeing

-The Braun's performance dropped in our pureeing tests.
-We compared the quality of each machine's hummus, applesauce, nut butter, and tomato sauce produced and conducted a leak test with water to determine scores.
-The hummus was the second coarsest of the entire group and wasn't our favorite.
+The Braun's hummus was the second coarsest of the entire group — not our favorite.
 This machine improved when making applesauce and tomato sauce — both were well-mixed but slightly chunky.
 However, it did the best in our nut butter test.
 It only required a single spatula scrape in the beginning and produced high-quality nut butter after 15 minutes.

 This model lacks a max fill line on the bowl, but the manual states that the maximum capacity is two cups of liquid.
 This fills the bowl about halfway, and there were no discernible leaks when we ran the food processor.